Aghbuul/WhisperRecorder/README.md

 - Windows 10/11
 - Python 3.8 or higher

-## Quick Start
+## Installation & Setup

 1. Download and extract the latest release from GitHub
-2. Double-click `setup.bat` and confirm your installation directory
+2. Double-click `setup.bat` to launch the setup wizard
+3. In the setup window (shown above), you'll see your current installation path
+   - You can keep this path by clicking "OK"
+   - Or enter a different path if you prefer another location
+4. The setup will:
+   - Configure the application for your system
+   - Create necessary directories
+   - Set up file paths correctly
-3. Run `run_whisper.bat` to start the application (will request admin privileges for global hotkeys)
+5. After setup completes, run `run_whisper.bat` to start the application
+   - Note: The app needs admin privileges for global hotkeys to work

 ## Usage